 The State University of New York is the nation’s largest and most comprehensive state university system, consisting of 64 campuses including major research universities, health science centers, comprehensive and technical colleges, and community colleges, all committed to providing a broad range of outstanding academic programs for students within New York and from around the world.
 The University at Buffalo is one of four research centers in the SUNY system, along with the University at Albany, Binghamton University and the University at Stony Brook.

-Dr. Kristina M. Johnson joined SUNY as its 13th Chancellor in September 2017.
+Dr. James Malatras was named the 14th Chancellor of SUNY in August 2020.
 With 64 college and university campuses located within 30 miles of every home, school, and business in the state, SUNY is the nation’s largest comprehensive system of public higher education.
 It serves 1.4 million students annually, employs more than 50,000 faculty and staff, and connects more than three million alumni around the world.

 As a world-renowned research university, UB’s intellectual capital and innovation are playing a vital role in Buffalo’s resurgence as a thriving city that is a magnet for talented professionals, artists, entrepreneurs, and innovators who recognize the tremendous energy and momentum gathering here.
 Home to one of the nation’s fastest growing populations of college graduates, the Buffalo-Niagara region, with 1.1 million residents, is the state’s second largest major metropolitan area, exceeded only by New York City.
 The region includes a diverse blend of communities, each with its own distinct personality, yet commonly characterized by a distinctly neighborly way of life, an unpretentious nature, and spirited loyalty among residents.
 Buffalo’s own strong sense of community, easy lifestyle, and affordability regularly place it in top ten lists from a variety of national publications for its overall quality of life.